Walk 6 Waterways & Town

 5.3 miles • 2 hours • Easy to moderate

 A waymarker near the junction of Mochdre Brook points the way to the left to cross under the railway bridge.
 There are two sections of this bridge, the correct route goes under the one on the left, not the one adjacent to Mochdre Brook.
 Go through a pedestrian gate into the field.
 Follow the hedge on the right until you come to another pedestrian gate.
 Go through and bear left towards the road.
 Go through another gate and cross the busy A489 road to Llanidloes and the west.
 Pick up the footpath to the right of the parking area and follow it with the brook on your right over stiles, gates and small footbridges, alongside a pipeline running above ground for a time until you come to a well signposted stile leading into a private garden.
 This is the right of way so go straight, passing a metal shed on your left, on through a gate next to another shed on your right and past the house on your left A field gate then leads you out onto Mochdre Lane (SO 088899).

-Ignore the stile on your left before the stream and take the field gate on your left (SO 091896) on the other side of the stream.
-Take the farm track ahead between the fences.
+Go through the next field gate (SO 091896) on your left after the stream and follow the gravel farm track ahead.
 After a while the track turns downhill and takes you under the bypass.
 Take the lower field gate on the right and follow this track uphill until you reach another field gate.
 Go through this gate, turn left and go through the pedestrian gate on your left onto the road in front of the buildings of Castell y Dail.